Transit Gateway ECMP for DMZ Deployment Limitation Test Validation¶

 - Stop PAN1 at AWS Console and keep PAN2 running. wget from VPC1 to VPC3 always succeed.

 3. Keep both PAN1 and PAN2 running. wget from VPC1 to VPC3 sometimes succeed.
 Sometimes, wget times out.
-When timeout happens, TCP packets from VPC1 to VPC3 go through PAN1 or PAN2, but the returning packets from VPC3 to VPC1 are distributed to a different PAN by TGW2’s ECMP.
-The other PAN will drop the returning packets due to missing initiating TCP connection.
+When timeout happens, TCP packets from VPC1 to VPC3 go through PAN1 or PAN2, but the returning packets from VPC3 to VPC1 are distributed to a different Palo Alto Network instances by the other ECMP interface.
+The other Palo Alto Network instance will drop the returning packets due to missing initiating TCP connection.

-Running ECMP between TGW and multiple firewall instances cannot guarantee the returning traffic will go through the same firewall instance as the initiating traffic.
+Running ECMP between Transit Gateway and multiple firewall instances cannot guarantee the returning traffic will go through the same firewall instance as the initiating traffic.
 As such, the ECMP based solution cannot be used to load balance traffic between multiple firewall instances between on-prem and cloud.